panchalsagar1815/Medical-Cost-Prediction/README.md

    - Analyzed crucial features including age, sex, BMI, children, smoker status, region, and medical charges to understand their impact on the prediction of medical costs.

 2. **Linear Regression Model:**
-   - Employed Linear Regression, a fundamental predictive modeling technique, to estimate medical costs based on the selected features.
+   - Employed Linear Regression, a fundamental predictive modelling technique, to estimate medical costs based on the selected features.
    - Utilized hyperparameter tuning to enhance the model's performance and predictive accuracy.

 **Database Management and Visualization:**